kelcamer/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 Check the EKF5.meaRng message in the flashlog from your flow sensor calibration test.
 Check the following:

+Note that in ArduPilot 3.5.5 this parameter was changed to NKF5.rng.

 #.
 There is continuous range measurement.
 #.
 It outputs a range on the ground that is 10cm of the expected value
    (remember that measured range will increase when you roll or pitch